sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 - ABA VR Sensor

 #### Megasquirt Wiring Table

+Here's a wiring table of what I'm going to use for my DB37 harness.
+I will remove wires as needed.

 | Terminal or Pin | Color                | Used? | Function                                                    | IN/OUT  | Max Amps |
 | --------------- | -------------------- | ----- | ----------------------------------------------------------- | ------- | -------- |